- College Overview

 - Contact Us

 The University of Michigan College of Literature, Science, and the Arts (LSA) invites applications for the LSA Collegiate Postdoctoral Fellowship Program.
-LSA offers its students an outstanding undergraduate education in the liberal arts at a premier research institution.
-We are dedicated to ensuring a diverse, scholarly environment and encouraging outstanding individuals to enter the academic profession.
-The purpose of the LSA Collegiate Postdoctoral Fellowship Program is to support promising scholars who are committed to diversity in the academy and to prepare those scholars for possible tenure-track appointments in the College of Literature, Science, and the Arts at U-M.
+LSA offers its students an outstanding undergraduate education in the liberal arts at a premier research institution, and is dedicated to building a diverse and inclusive scholarly environment.
+The purpose of the LSA Collegiate Postdoctoral Fellowship Program is to support exceptional scholars who are committed to diversity in the academy and to prepare those scholars for possible tenure-track appointments in the College of Literature, Science, and the Arts at U-M.

-The College seeks extraordinarily promising scholars whose research, teaching, and service will contribute to diversity and equal opportunity in higher education.
-The program is particularly interested in scholars with a demonstrated interest in bringing to their research and undergraduate teaching the critical perspective that comes from their non-traditional educational background and/or understanding of the experiences of groups historically underrepresented in higher education.
+The College seeks extraordinarily promising scholars whose research, teaching, and/or service will contribute to diversity, equity, and inclusion in higher education.
+The program is particularly interested in scholars with a demonstrated interest in bringing to their research and undergraduate teaching the critical perspective that comes from their non-traditional educational background and/or scholarly understanding of the experiences of groups historically underrepresented in higher education.

-Review committees will evaluate applicants in all eligible fields according to their potential for success in an academic career and potential to contribute to higher education through their demonstrated commitment to diversity in scholarship and service.
-Applicants who will have completed the doctoral degree no later than July 1, 2017, and no earlier than January 1, 2014, are eligible to apply.
-Applicants in the fields of economics and political science must complete their doctoral degree by July 1, 2018.
+Applicants who will have completed the doctoral degree no later than July 1, 2018, and no earlier than January 1, 2015, are eligible to apply.
 Individuals awarded a Ph.D. from U-M or currently holding a postdoctoral or faculty position at U-M are not eligible.
-Candidates from any discipline within LSA’s academic units are eligible to apply.

 A complete submission will consist of:

-Full consideration will be given to those applicants that submit all materials by November 7, 2016.
+Full consideration will be given to those applicants that submit all materials by October 2, 2017 at 11:59 pm Eastern Time.

 Review and Selection

-Applications will be reviewed by the appropriate department(s)/program(s), dean(s) and the College selection committee.
-Semi-finalists will be announced in mid/late-January, and finalists will be invited to campus for interviews in late January or February.
-Awardees will be notified in early March.
+Applications will be reviewed by the appropriate department(s)/program(s), College selection committee, and dean(s).
+Semi-finalists will be notified in mid-January 2018, and finalists will be invited to campus for interviews in late January and February.
+Fellowship awardees will be announced by March 2018.

 National Center for Institutional Diversity